Watch Out, We're Mad!

-Watch Out, We're Mad! (...altrimenti ci arrabbiamo!) is a 1974 Italian-Spanish comedy film, directed by Marcello Fondato and starring the comedy team of Terence Hill and Bud Spencer.
-It is an international co-production between Italy and Spain.
+Watch Out, We're Mad! (...altrimenti ci arrabbiamo!) is a 1974 Italian-Spanish action comedy film, directed by Marcello Fondato and starring the film duo of Terence Hill and Bud Spencer.
+It was a co-production between Italy and Spain.

+In the film, two rival race car drivers win shared ownership over a dune buggy in a race.
+When the buggy is wrecked due to the indirect orders of a profiteer, they demand a replacement buggy.
+When their opponent decides to send a henchman against them, their argument escalates into violent conflict.

 Plot

 Somewhere in Spain, off-road race car driver Ben is anticipating the next rallycross race, because of the prize: a red Puma dune buggy with a yellow top.
 However, he does not count on "The Kid" entering the competition, who also has a talent for the sport and an eye on that same dune buggy.
 During the race, each man battles furiously to the finish line.
 But in a surprise finish, they both end up tying for first place, and dash for the buggy, reaching it at the same time.
 As a result, they are both awarded the dune buggy.

 Of course, sharing is out of the question, so they soon get into a serious discussion as who gets the buggy, at first suggesting betting it in a game of cards, and then arm-wrestling.
 Finally they decide on a "beer and hot-dog" eating contest in the funfair's pub, in which "the first one that gives up loses the car and pays the tab".

 The challenge is roughly interrupted by men working for "The Boss", a building profiteer that wants to demolish Luna Park so he can replace it with a skyscraper, who proceed to tear up the beerhouse and threaten the customers.
 Ben and Kid agree to take their contest elsewhere, but when ordered by one of them to leave the car under the threat of destroying it, Ben and Kid dismiss him and drive away, which results in the buggy being rammed by another car, wrecking it.

-Resolute to reclaim a new buggy, the two barge into the Boss' restaurant during a dance party, and demand that he replaces the buggy, otherwise they'll "get mad".
+Resolute to reclaim a new buggy, the two barge into the Boss' restaurant during a dance party, and demand that he replace the buggy, otherwise they'll "get mad".
 After the two leave, the boss is inclined to buy them a new buggy to compensate them, but is discouraged by the "Doctor", a German-born Freudian psychologist: he believes that Ben and Kid are two "spoiled children" that think the boss is the "father figure".
 To give in to their demand would be a bad psychological fallout.
-The Doctor exalts the Boss' wickedness, goading him into dealing with the two, and the Boss sends his henchman Attila after them, spraying gasoline onto Ben's car and lighting it aflame, though they're able to put it out by driving into a nearby car wash.
+The Doctor exalts the Boss' wickedness, goading him into dealing with the two, and the Boss sends his henchman Attila after them, spraying gasoline onto Ben's car and lighting it aflame, though they are able to put it out by driving into a nearby car wash.